-FULL TIME 2022
+FULL TIME 2023

 Full-time operations in the Fire Division is twenty-four (24) hours a day seven (7) days a week.
-One (1) Full-Time Officer works a twenty-four (24) hour shift on Tuesday and Thursday and three (3) Full-Time Firefighters work a twenty-four (24) hour shift every third (3) day.
+Six (6) Full-Time Firefighters work a twenty-four (24) hour shift every third (3) day.
 This type of schedule is known as an A-Shift, B-Shift, and C-Shift which is the traditional firefighter schedule where they are on duty for 24 hours and off duty 48 hours.
-We currently have one (1) Full-Time firefighter assigned to each shift.
+We currently have two (2) Full-Time firefighter assigned to each shift.

-This fluctuation of shifts allows the Fire Department to have Personnel scheduled for a 24 hour period throughout the entire year.
-Prior to the implementation of the above mentioned schedule, the Full-Time personnel worked Monday through Friday from 06:00 hours (6 a.m.) until 18:00 hours (6 p.m.).
+This fluctuation of shifts allows the Fire Department to have Personnel scheduled for a 24-hour period throughout the entire year.
+Prior to the implementation of the above-mentioned schedule, the Full-Time personnel worked Monday through Friday from 06:00 hours (6 a.m.) until 18:00 hours (6 p.m.).